Vibeslop

 HHook Model

 Launch is where you activate the first full hook cycle.
-Fire external triggers — announcements, emails, in-app prompts — that create a mental association between the user’s internal trigger (the emotion) and your product.
-Don’t send a “new feature” email — send a “struggling with X?” email.
+Fire external triggers — announcements, emails, in-app prompts — that create a mental association between the user’s internal trigger and your product.
+Don’t send a “new feature” email; send a “struggling with X?” email.
 Design the first-use experience to deliver an immediate variable reward and prompt an investment, so the user completes the entire cycle on day one.

 • Match external triggers to internal emotions — not “new feature” but “struggling with X?”